On the Exponential decay for Compressible Navier-Stokes-Korteweg equations with a Drag Term: Introduction

-It is important to remark that a global weak solution of the quantum Navier-Stokes equations in the sense of \cite{LaVa} is also weak solution of the corresponding augmented system as introduced in \cite{BrDeZa}.
+Readers interested by Korteweg type systems are referred to the following articles and books: \cite{Ko, Va, CaHi, DuSe, RoWi, Ni, HeMa, AnMa, AnMa1, AnSp1} and references cited therein.
+Note that the Korteweg type models contain the class of quantum models which corresponds to $K(\rho)=1/\rho$ which gives $\mu(\rho)=\rho$ and, with the BD relation \eqref{BDrelation}, $\lambda(\rho)=0$.

 Quantum fluid models have attracted a lot of attention in the last decades due to the variety of applications.
 Indeed, such models can be used to describe superfluids \cite{LoMo}, quantum semiconductors \cite{FeZho}, weakly interacting Bose gases \cite{Gr} and quantum trajectories of Bohmian mechanics \cite{Wy}.
 Recently some dissipative quantum fluid models have been derived.
 In par\-ticular, under some assumptions and using a Chapman-Enskog expansion in Wigner equation, the authors have obtained in \cite{BruMe09} the so-called quantum Navier-Stokes model.
 Roughly spea\-king, it corresponds to the classical Navier-Stokes equations with a quantum correction term.
 The main difficulties of such models lie in the highly nonlinear structure of the third order quantum term and the proof of positivity (or non-negativity) of the particle density.
-Note that formally, the quantum Euler system corresponds to the limit of the quantum Navier-Stokes model when the viscosity coefficient tends to zero.
-This type of models belong to more general classes of models: the Navier-Stokes-Korteweg and the Euler-Korteweg systems.
-Readers interested by Korteweg type systems are referred to the following articles and books: \cite{Ko, Va, CaHi, DuSe, RoWi, Ni, HeMa, AnMa, AnMa1, AnSp, AnSp1} and references cited therein.